AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 </figure>

-The [expressiveness analysis of multi-neuron convex relaxations](https://arxiv.org/abs/2410.06816) proves that this example reflects a genuine separation.
-No single-neuron relaxation can exactly bound every ReLU network encoding the two-dimensional maximum, while a suitable multi-neuron relaxation bounds the construction above exactly.
+The [expressiveness analysis of multi-neuron convex relaxations](https://arxiv.org/abs/2410.06816) develops the other side of this separation.
+The single-neuron barrier persists for the two-dimensional maximum, while a suitable multi-neuron relaxation bounds the construction above exactly.

 Computing the joint convex hull of an entire network can be expensive.
 Practical methods such as [PRIMA](https://arxiv.org/abs/2103.03638) therefore